MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/voc-faq.md

 The VOC Push Service user runs only with minimum required privileges to communicate to Voice of the Customer Azure service, and if your organization deploys a custom plugin that runs on the Survey Response entity, you are advised to do either of following:
 - Run the custom plugin in ‘System User Context’.
-- Create a custom role with privileges required by custom plugin operations and assign the security role to Voice of the Customer Application user.
+- Create a custom role with privileges required by custom plugin operations and assign the security role to Voice of the Customer application user.